Emergent Software

 One of the most significant advantages of combining cloud analytics with big data is the ability to make more informed, data-driven decisions.
 By analyzing large, diverse datasets, organizations can uncover hidden patterns, correlations, and insights that would be impossible to discern manually.

-Many cloud service providers offer cognitive services and machine learning APIs that enable developers to easily integrate intelligent features like sentiment analysis, computer vision, and natural language processing into their applications, empowering organizations to gain deeper insights from their big data.
+Many cloud service providers offer cognitive services and machine learning APIs that enable developers to easily integrate intelligent features like sentiment analysis, computer vision, and natural language processing into their applications, empowering organizations to gain deeper insights from their big data without building these capabilities from scratch.

 Ensuring Data Quality and Governance